Historical Context: Birth of a Nation

 by Steven Mintz

-In 1915, 50 years after the end of the Civil War, D.W.
-Griffith, released his epic film Birth of a Nation.
+In 1915, fifty years after the end of the Civil War, D.W.
+Griffith released his epic film Birth of a Nation.
 The greatest blockbuster of the silent era, Birth of a Nation was seen by an estimated 200 million Americans by 1946.

-Based on a novel by a Baptist preacher named Thomas Dixon, the film painted Reconstruction, the period following the Civil War, as a time when vengeful former slaves, opportunistic white scalawags, and corrupt Yankee carpetbaggers plundered and oppressed the former Confederacy until respectable white Southerner rose up and restored order.
-A "scalawag" was a southern white who supported the Republican party; a "carpetbagger" was a northern-born Republican who had migrated to the South.
+Based on a novel by a Baptist preacher named Thomas Dixon, the film painted Reconstruction, the period following the Civil War, as a time when vengeful former enslaved people, opportunistic White scalawags, and corrupt Yankee carpetbaggers plundered and oppressed the former Confederacy until respectable White southerners rose up and restored order.
+A “scalawag” was a White southerner who supported the Republican Party; a “carpetbagger” was a northern-born Republican who had migrated to the South.

 The film depicted a vindictive northern Congressman, modeled on a Pennsylvania Republican member of Congress, Thaddeus Stevens, and a power-hungry mulatto eager to marry the Congressman’s daughter.
 The film’s hero is an aristocratic Confederate veteran who joins the Ku Klux Klan and at the film’s climax rescues the woman from armed freedmen.
 President Woodrow Wilson reportedly described the film as “history written with lightning.”

 In recent years, this interpretation of Reconstruction has been thoroughly dismantled.
-It is now clear that Reconstruction was a failed, but admirable, attempt to adjust to the realities of emancipation: To guarantee the civil and political rights of former slaves and forge a more just society citizenship out of the ruins of slavery.
-President Johnson's reconstruction policy, far from being a continuation of Lincoln's, was steadfastly opposed to protecting the rights of African Americans.
+It is now clear that Reconstruction was a failed, but admirable attempt to adjust to the realities of emancipation: To guarantee the civil and political rights of former enslaved people and forge a more just society out of the ruins of slavery.
+President Johnson’s policy, far from being a continuation of Lincoln’s, was steadfastly opposed to protecting the rights of African Americans.